the-scouts/por/src/por/expected/chapter-4.exp.rst

    *  District Scout Active Support Units are supported and coordinated; and
    *  District Scout Active Support Managers are provided with line management either directly by the District Commissioner or from a Deputy District Commissioner or other nominee.

 e.
-Subject in all cases to a satisfactory Personal Enquiry (`see Rule 3.26 </por/3-the-scout-group/326-the-appointment-of-adults/>`__), membership of the District Scout Active Support Unit is open to any person over the age of 18 years, including:
+Subject in all cases to a satisfactory Personal Enquiry (see Rule 4.28), membership of the District Scout Active Support Unit is open to any person over the age of 18 years, including:

    *  those holding appointments, who will be expected to give priority to the duties of their appointments;
    *  Scout Network members, who will be expected to give priority to their Scout Network.